Pi Day 2021

 2:30 pm ET (New York): “What is the value of Pi?”

 Throughout history, people have tried to compute the exact value of pi.
-Ancient Babylonians believed that pi = 25/8, Egyptians thought that pi = (16/9)^2 = 256/81, while the Indiana state legislature almost passed a bill in 1897 stating that pi = 3.2.
+Ancient Babylonians believed that pi = 25/8, Egyptians thought that pi = (16/9)^2 = 256/81, while the Indiana state legislature almost passed a bill in 1897 to legislate the value of pi.
 We know now that pi cannot be computed exactly; join us as we use geometric constructions to find rational approximations.

 Join MoMath’s Distinguished Visiting Professor, Alex Kontorovich, for an exploration of pi.
 What does pi have to do with circles?
 How can we be sure that pi is bigger than three…or smaller than four?
 How can the power of pi surprise us when we look at everyday household items?
 And how can we use everyone’s favorite food to learn more about this amazing number?
 Join us to find out…and bring your own pizza pi!
 Click here to register for this evening session.